ryceg/Eigengrau-s-Essential-Establishment-Generator/README.md

 # ![](https://i.imgur.com/Cid7OS1.png)

+### ATTENTION!
+The generator is being overhauled!
+EEEG is transferings from a Twine program to a server based react app!
+If you'd like to help with the engine migration head over to [here!](https://github.com/Glinkis/rpg-story-engine)

 ### A Tabletop Generator Unlike Any Other :game_die:

 [Eigengrau's Essential Establishment Generator](https://eigengrausgenerator.com/), or EEEG for short, is a tabletop procedural generation tool for towns, npcs, and more.
 It creates paragraphs of text suitable to be read directly to the players during a game.
 No longer do you have to simply describe a generic, unnamed tavern as "small"- this is the sort of stuff that you can read out instead: